tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 ## Prerequisites

 Required:
-- Fluency in C or Rust.
+- Fluency in C or Rust🦀
 - Familiarity with the x86_64 architecture, such as privilege levels, interrupts, page tables, and system registers at the concept level.
 - Experience in system programming, such as kernel-module development, is a plus but not a requirement.
+- Familiarity with UEFI is NOT needed.

 You will receive links to recommended pre-class learning materials 2-3 weeks before the class.